 Q: What are your qualifications?

-A: I have a Master of Science in Nonprofit Management, a Certificate in Adult Career Planning and Development, a Certificate in Organizational Development, and 21 years’ experience as a successful career coach to thousands of job seekers, and am a published author and recognized career thought leader in the field of public service and nonprofit job search.
+A: I have a PhD in Public Health with a focus on public health workforce research, making me one of the only experts in the world on employment outcomes of public health graduates and employer demand for them.
+I have a Master of Education in Adult Learning and Leadership, Master of Science in Nonprofit Management, a Certificate in Adult Career Planning and Development, a Certificate in Organizational Development, and 23+ years’ experience as a successful career coach to thousands of job seekers, and am a published author and recognized career thought leader in the field of public service and nonprofit job search.
 My book, Jobs That Matter: Find a Stable, Fulfilling Career in Public Service, has been reviewed in the US News and World Report, USA Today, NPR, Houston Chronicle, Seattle Times, New York Times Syndicate, and prominent websites including Careerbuilder.com, HotJobs, and Idealist.org.
 I am regularly invited to speak at national conferences on the topic of nonprofit job search.
 I am also a Certified Diversity Recruiter and Certified Social Sourcing Recruiter, as well as a Certified Employment Interview Coach.

 Q: Are you a counselor?